wordofwarning/wordofwarning.org/hab/worksahead/index.md

 The **[third Works Ahead](/archive/2014-worksahead)** took place 8+9 May 2014 at Contact, with a triple-bill of work that delved into the mindset of the performer from Lindsay Bennett, Paul O'Donnell + SheepKnuckle… See their [image gallery](/galleries/2014-woah).

-Our **[fourth Works Ahead](/current/2015-worksahead)** takes place 24+25 April 2015 at Contact, with a double-bill from Nathan Birkinshaw + Jamil Keating: two young male artists questioning manliness in this digitised, disembodied, discombobulated era.
+Our **[fourth Works Ahead](/archive/2015-worksahead)** took place 24+25 April 2015 at Contact, with a double-bill from Nathan Birkinshaw + Jamil Keating: two young male artists questioning manliness in this digitised, disembodied, discombobulated era… See their [image gallery](/galleries/2015-woah).